Chelidonura(?) sp. #6

 asymmetric with the left elongate and the right truncate.

-known from only three animals found in a large tide pool at a depth of
+known from four animals.
+The first three were found in a large tide pool at a depth of

 Big Island. may be known from the western Pacific? (based on on-line